jchenj/jchenj.github.io/_posts/2019-12-17-brief-tour-python-standard-library-1.md

 ---
 layout: post
-title: "Brief Tour of the Standard Library"
+title: "Brief Tour of the Standard Library, Part I"
 date: 2019-12-17
 ---

-Today I started working through Chapter 10 of the Python Tutorial (3.7.5), *Brief Tour of the Standard Library*.
+Today I worked through Chapter 10 of the Python Tutorial (3.7.5), *Brief Tour of the Standard Library*.

 I have already used the following modules from the standard library by completing through half of Chapter 16 of *Automate